MicrosoftDocs/architecture-center/docs/data-science-process/platforms-and-tools.md

 # Platforms and tools for data science projects

 Microsoft provides a full spectrum of analytics resources for both cloud or on-premises platforms.
 They can be deployed to make the execution of your data science projects efficient and scalable.
 Guidance for teams implementing data science projects in a trackable, version controlled, and collaborative way is provided by the [Team Data Science Process](overview.md) (TDSP).
-For an outline of the personnel roles, and their associated tasks that are handled by a data science team standardizing on this process, see [Team Data Science Process roles and tasks](roles-tasks.md).
+See [Team Data Science Process roles and tasks](roles-tasks.md), for an outline of the personnel roles, and their associated tasks that are handled by a data science team standardizing on this process.

 The main recommended Azure resource for TDSP is [Azure Machine Learning](/azure/machine-learning).
 Examples in this Azure Architecture Center may show Azure Machine Learning used with other Azure resources.
 These other analytics resources available to data science teams using the TDSP include: